AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 NEST has a separate CUDA state forward/backward operator selected by ``use_fused_state=true``.
 Rebuild the CUDA operators before enabling it.
-It requires four synaptic bases, the triangular surrogate, FP32 or FP16 compute, and int8 or int16 refractory state. ``"auto"`` enables it only when compatible operators are available; ``false`` remains the default and retains TensorFlow state updates.
+It requires four synaptic bases, the triangular surrogate, FP32 or FP16 compute with FP32 variables, and int8 or int16 refractory state.
+For both NEST and legacy state dispatch, ``"auto"`` falls back to TensorFlow for unsupported dtype policies (such as ``mixed_bfloat16`` or ``float64``), even if the CUDA library is loaded.
+Explicit ``true`` rejects an incompatible policy during cell construction with the compute and variable dtypes in the error. ``false`` remains the default and retains TensorFlow state updates.
 The legacy state kernel is never used for NEST.
 Fused current projection is independent.

 The NEST kernel preserves alpha-current voltage integration, adaptation hold/reset,